skip to main content

 Digital nomads who need internet for remote work

 If you live for the open road but have a job that requires daily internet access, the Mobile Regional Plan is fantastic.
 The small size of the dish means it’s easy to take anywhere, and the plan offers plenty of speed for Zoom calls, server management, and big file uploads.
 The prices are high, sure, but are they any higher than finding a coffee shop with Wi-Fi (and buying stale coffee plus reheated poppyseed muffins) from every new destination?
-If I had a choice, I’d opt for the Starlink Mini and TEBICOO’s portable coffee kit instead.
+If I had a choice, I’d opt for the Roam 50GB and TEBICOO’s portable coffee kit instead.

 Rural dwellers who don’t want a permanent setup